AngularJS: AngularJS Material

 AngularJS Material was a UI component library that implemented Material Design in AngularJS.
 The library provided a set of reusable, well-tested, and accessible UI components.
 In January 2022, the library was closed, as announced on their official website.
 The AngularJS Material library is a mature and stable product that is ready for production use and works only with AngularJS 1.x.
 The Angular Material library is available in the angular/material2 GitHub repository.

 Chrome extension

 In July 2012, the Angular team built an extension for the Google Chrome browser called Batarang, that improved the debugging experience for web applications built with Angular.
 The extension aimed to allow for easy detection of performance bottlenecks and offered a GUI for debugging applications.
 For a time during late 2014 and early 2015, the extension was not compatible with recent releases (after v1.2.x) of Angular.
 The last update made to this extension was on April 4, 2017.
+Additionally, the extension was removed from the Chrome Web Store on June 1, 2022, due to its lack of updates and potential security concerns, such as requiring sensitive permissions.